 Please note that Family Link will only apply to students applying to public schools.
 If you include nonpublic schools on your application, Family Link will not apply.
 Family Link does not give you priority to the schools you list on your application.

 EnrollNOLA is committed to ensuring the student enrollment process is fair and transparent for all students, families, and schools.
-Keep these tips and facts in mind as you fill out your child’s OneApp:
+Keep these tips and facts in mind as you fill out your child’s Round 2 OneApp:

 Early Childhood Students

 In order to prove you are eligible to receive a free early childhood seat, you must submit all required documents for verification of eligibility.
 To learn more about required documentation, click here.
-You can view the locations and hours of Designated Centers here.

 Louisiana Scholarship Program